Aney/aney.co.uk/README.md

 ## To Do

 - Core CSS
-- HTML pages for:
+- HTML
-	- About me
-	- Experience
-	- Software I use
-	- Projects
-	- Books and recommendations
-	- Etc.
-- Make the text readable
 - Validation of HTML
 - Liquid Layout
 - Speed testing and improvements
-- Server side programming (?)
+- Scripts for blog, page building, etc
+- Scripts for CSS
+- Make more appealing

 ## Additional Work